Looksy-tech/SDK/README_EN.md

 ### 2. Open the code insertion section

-In site settings, open `More -> Code Injection` or, depending on the Tilda interface, `Site Settings -> Code Injection`.
+In the site settings, open `More -> Code insertion` or, depending on your Tilda interface, `Site Settings -> Code insertion`.

 Find the block for adding HTML code before the closing `</body>` tag.
 It is usually called `Before closing BODY tag` or `Before </body>`.